Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 It involves looking at the forex calendar at forexfactory and then simply saying – Oh will keep an eye on that for 5 minutes….

 At EFT we do not trade fundamental trading strategies!
 I would advice you not to either – The reason for this is the market is too slow and there’s simply not enough major news that will make swings of 100+ pips when we are aligned to trade them.
-Without getting too complicated trading fundamentals is actually quite easy but it’s just a very long term strategy, generally what we talk about on the site is about short to medium term trading so day or even intra-day trading.
+Without getting too complicated in fundamentals is actually quite easy but it’s just a very long term strategy, generally what we talk about on the site is about short to medium term trades, so day or even intra-day trading.

 Larger Institutes Love Fundamentals